 - 1.1 The National Planning Policy Framework (NPPF) recommends that a Local Planning Authority (LPA) 'should have a clear understanding of housing needs in their area' (para.159).
 Strategic Housing Land Availability Assessments (SHLAA) are used as part of the evidence base to support the delivery of sufficient land for housing in order to meet demand. - 1.2 The SHLAA has a dual purpose.
 Firstly, to undertake a comprehensive review of sites across the District with potential for housing; and secondly, to identify sufficient developable sites in order to provide a 5, 10, and 15 year supply of housing.
 The SHLAA provides a methodical assessment of sites but should only be regarded as a tool to aid the Council in making decisions over which sites it wishes to allocate for development but does not make policy decisions. - 1.3 The study should be seen as a snapshot of the current assessment of the deliverability and developability of sites.
-It should not be viewed as a static document but as the starting point for identifying a rolling five year supply of suitable housing land with mechanism for review throughout the life of the plan. - 1.4 The inclusion of any sites should not be taken as being automatically allocated or granted planning permission for residential development.
-Further assessment such as specialised studies concerning traffic, ecology and drainage may need to be carried out as part of the plan making process or though the planning application process. - 1.5 Canterbury City Council has based its approach on two main guidance documents; Strategic Housing Land Availability Assessment (CLG, July 2007) and the Strategic Housing Land Availability Assessment Protocol for Kent and Medway.
+It should not be viewed as a static document but as a means of identifying a rolling five year supply of suitable housing land with mechanism for review throughout the life of the plan. - 1.4 The inclusion of any sites in this report should not be taken as an allocation or grant of planning permission for residential development.
+Further assessment such as specialised studies concerning traffic, ecology and drainage would need to be carried out as part of the plan making process or though the planning application process. - 1.5 Canterbury City Council has based its approach on two main guidance documents; Strategic Housing Land Availability Assessment (CLG, July 2007) and the Strategic Housing Land Availability Assessment Protocol for Kent and Medway. - 1.6 This report was revised in May 2014 to take account of any new and/or revised site submissions as well as comments made as part of the draft Local Plan consultation that ran between June and August 2013.